-Introduction to Software Defined Networking in Windows Server Datacenter
+Introduction to SDN in Windows Server Datacenter

 Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

 This topic provides a high-level overview of Microsoft's Software Defined Networking (SDN) solution.
 If you're new to SDN, or just looking for a clear place to start in understanding our solution, you're in the right place.

 For a deeper overview of Microsoft SDN infrastructure, skip this topic and start with the topic Software Defined Networking (SDN).